Background pattern

 Children and adolescents

-Use of MIRCERA with other medications
+Using MIRCERA with other medicines

-Inform your doctor or pharmacist if you are using, have used recently, or may need to use any other medication.
+Tell your doctor or pharmacist if you are using, have recently used, or might use any other medicines.

-Use of MIRCERA with food and drinks
+Using MIRCERA with food and drinks

-Foods and beverages do not affect MIRCERA.
+Food and drinks do not affect MIRCERA.

 Pregnancy, breastfeeding, and fertility

-Consult your doctor or pharmacist before using any medication.
+Ask your doctor or pharmacist before using any medicine.

-Inform your doctor if you are breastfeeding or plan to breastfeed.
+Tell your doctor if you are breastfeeding or plan to breastfeed.
 Your doctor will advise you whether to stop or continue breastfeeding and whether to stop or continue your treatment.

-Driving and operating machinery
+Driving and using machines

 3. How to use MIRCERA

-Follow exactly the administration instructions of this medication as indicated by your doctor.
-In case of doubt, consult your doctor or pharmacist again.
+Follow the instructions for administration of this medicine exactly as indicated by your doctor.
+If you are unsure, ask your doctor or pharmacist again.

 MIRCERA can be injected under the skin in the abdomen, arm, or thigh, or into a vein.
 Your doctor will decide what is best for you.

-• If you are not on dialysis, the recommended initial dose of MIRCERA is 1.2 micrograms per kilogram of body weight, administered once a month as a single injection under the skin.
+• If you are not on dialysis, the recommended initial dose of MIRCERA is 1.2 micrograms per kilogram of body weight, administered once a month in a single injection under the skin.
 Alternatively, your doctor may decide to administer an initial dose of MIRCERA of 0.6 micrograms per kilogram of body weight.
 The dose is administered once every two weeks under the skin or into a vein.
-Once your anemia has been corrected, your doctor may modify the dosage to once a month.
+Once the anemia has been corrected, your doctor may modify the dosage to once a month.

 Your doctor may increase or decrease your dose or temporarily interrupt your treatment to adjust your hemoglobin level to the appropriate level for you.
 Dose changes will not be made more frequently than once a month.